By Nicola Wright

 You’ll be able to check estimated travel times between venues in real-time during the event via the re:Invent mobile app.
 All you need to use the re:Invent shuttles is your conference badge.

 There’ll also be shuttles to and from campus venues and sleeping-only hotels to get attendees to and from re:Play at the Las Vegas Festival Grounds.

-The headliner for re:Play hasn’t been announced yet, but given that Skrillex took to the stage last year, you can expect a big name from the EDM world to be confirmed for 2019 before long.
+The headliner for re:Play hasn’t been announced yet, but you can expect a big name to be confirmed for 2021 before long.